MisterDA/love-release/README.md

 #### WINDOWS
 You can create an installer.
 If you don’t, you will have zip of a folder containing your game executable and its dlls.
 Creating installers and using icons require [Wine](http://www.winehq.org/) to be installed.
+When the script installs Resource Hacker or Inno Setup, an install wizard GUI will appear.
+Please let everything as is, do not uncheck checkboxes or replace installation directory.
 `--win-icon`    Path to an ico file to use.
 `--win-installer`   Create an installer with [Inno Setup](http://www.jrsoftware.org/isinfo.php).
 `--win-appid`       Your game ID.
 You can use a GUID/UUID and generate one with `uuidgen`.
                     It should remain the same between updates.
                     Mandatory if using an installer, not needed for a simple zip.
 `--win-maintainer-name`     Set the maintainer’s name.
                             Mandatory if using an installer, not needed for a simple zip.
-`--win-package-name`
+`--win-package-name`        Set the name of your package.
                             Mandatory if using an installer, not needed for a simple zip.
 `--win-package-version`     Set the version of your package.
                             Mandatory if using an installer, not needed for a simple zip.

 #### MAC OS X